 Of course, squirrels don’t always approach your garden from the ground.
 If you have nearby trees that they can access your garden from, you’ll also need to cover your plants with netting or chicken wire.
 You can also try surrounding your garden with an electric fence.
 As soon as they touch the fence, they’ll learn that it’s not a good idea to approach your garden again.

-A chicken wire fence is likely all you’ll need to keep cats and dogs out of your garden.
-Since cats can jump into your garden from nearby trees or fences, you may want to add a few more deterrents.
-Motion-activated alarms or sprinklers will discourage them from entering your garden.
+A chicken wire fence is likely all you’ll need to keep your pet cats and dogs out of your garden.
+However, if your garden is being plagued by feral cats that want to chew on your plants or use your garden as a litter box, they may jump into your garden from a nearby tree or fence.
+In this case, you may want to add a few more deterrents, such as motion-activated alarms or sprinklers

 If your garden is plagued by burrowing animals – such as gophers, chipmunks, groundhogs, moles, raccoons, rabbits, or opossums – then the height of the fence is not the problem.
 The best approach to keep these animals out of your garden is to use a wooden fence.
 The bottom of the fence should be about 2-3 feet below the plant bed.

 Another option is to use electric fencing.
-This will deter any animal that touches the fence and help you avoid burrow holes in the area around your garden as well.
+This will deter any animal that touches the fence and help you avoid burrow holes in the area around your garden.

 While these are good deterrents, the only surefire method for keeping these critters out of your garden is to trap them and release them in a different location.

 Creatures such as groundhogs, raccoons, and opossums are just as good at climbing as they are at burrowing.
-For these creatures, you’ll need to not only bury the bottom of the fence, but also add a preventative measure to the top of the fence.
-Adding a floppy top such as mesh to the wooden fence will cause them to fall back down every time they try to climb over the fence.
-You can also opt for an electric wire at the top of the fence.
+For these creatures, you’ll need to not only bury the bottom of the wooden fence, but also add a preventative measure to the top of your garden fence.
+Adding a floppy top such as mesh to the wooden fencing will cause them to fall back down every time they try to climb over the fence.
+You can also opt for an electric wire at the top of your garden fencing.

 If you need a residential or commercial garden fenced off, call Rustic Fence.
 They have been providing homeowners and farms with quality fencing since 1964.
 Rustic Fence serves Dallas/Fort Worth and many surrounding counties.